matheusenomoto/software_engineering/Data Structures and Algorithms/data_structures_and_algorithms.md

 | Randomized Selection (Quickselect) | Random pivot + partition | O(n) | O(n²) | Fast in practice | Bad pivot = worst case |
 | Deterministic Selection (Median of Medians) | Median of medians pivot | O(n) | O(n) | Worst-case guarantee | Slower constants |

+### **Real-World Applications**

+Selection algorithms are fundamental tools in computing, enabling efficient data processing in a wide range of applications where finding a specific rank or percentile is more important than ordering the entire dataset.

+#### **Data Analysis and Statistics**
+*   **Finding Medians, Quartiles, and Percentiles:** This is the most direct application.
+Statisticians and data scientists constantly need to find these values to understand data distribution, identify outliers, and perform robust analysis.
+Using a linear-time selection algorithm like Quickselect is far more efficient than sorting terabytes of data just to find the median.
+*   **Outlier Detection:** To find outliers, one might look for data points above the 99th percentile or below the 1st percentile.
+Selection algorithms can find the values at these thresholds directly.

+#### **Database and System Optimization**
+*   **Top-K Queries:** Database systems often need to answer queries like "find the 100th highest salary" or "list the top 50 best-selling products."
+Instead of sorting millions of records, the database can use a selection algorithm to find the k-th item and then retrieve all items above it, saving significant computational resources.
+*   **Resource Management:** In a distributed system, a scheduler might need to find the task with the median processing time to balance workloads.
+A selection algorithm can identify this task without needing a sorted list of all pending jobs.

+#### **Computer Graphics and Image Processing**
+*   **Median Filtering:** A common technique for reducing "salt and pepper" noise in an image is the median filter.
+For each pixel, the algorithm looks at its neighboring pixels, finds their median intensity value using a selection algorithm, and replaces the original pixel with that median value.
+This is highly effective at removing noise while preserving edges better than a simple average.

+#### **Leaderboards and Competitive Ranking**
+*   **Finding the Cutoff Score:** In online gaming or competitive events, you might need to determine the minimum score required to be in the "Top 1,000 players."
+This is a classic selection problem: you are looking for the (N - 1000)-th smallest score, where N is the total number of players.

 ### String Search Algorithms

 There are many popular string search algorithms.
 They have important applications, such as searching for an element in a text document, detecting plagiarism, using text editing programs, and so on.
 Brute-force algorithms and the Rabin-Karp, Knuth-Morris-Pratt (KMP), and Boyer-Moore pattern-finding algorithms are among the most popular.